asystentRoberta/who-ate-my-bandwidth/README.md

 # Who-Ate-My-Bandwidth (Netgear Bandwidth Monitor)

-This script uses the router "undocumented" API to read flow data and update Redis for all devices connected to network.
+This tool uses the router "undocumented" API to read flow data and update Redis for all devices connected to network.
+Later, this data is used to serve a fancy realtime dashboard.

 ## Features